MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 - **Understand required permissions**: Use [Find-MgGraphCommand](find-mg-graph-command.md) and [Find-MgGraphPermission](find-mg-graph-permission.md) to understand permissions required for the cmdlets.
 - **Understand output objects**: Understand the change in output objects in Microsoft Graph PowerShell.
 The [Get-Member](/powershell/module/microsoft.powershell.utility/get-member) cmdlet will help you understand the objects.
 - **Optionally, understand the underlying API**
-  - Use `Find-MgGraphCommand` to find the API path the cmdlet calls.
+  - Use [Find-MgGraphCommand](find-mg-graph-command.md) to find the API path a cmdlet calls.
   - Use [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) to understand the underlying API calls.
   - Reference [API reference content](/graph/api/overview).